munificent/craftinginterpreters/book/a-map-of-the-territory.md

 The first two stages are pretty similar across all implementations.
 Now, the individual characteristics of each language start coming into play.
-At this point, we know the syntactic structure of the code -- things like which expressions are nested in which others -- but we don't know much more than that.
+At this point, we know the syntactic structure of the code -- things like which expressions are nested in which -- but we don't know much more than that.

 In an expression like `a + b`, we know we are adding `a` and `b`, but we don't know what those names refer to.
 Are they local variables?
 Global?
 Where are they defined?

 The first bit of analysis that most languages do is called **binding** or **resolution**.
-For each **identifier** we find out where that name is defined and wire the two together.
+For each **identifier**, we find out where that name is defined and wire the two together.
 This is where **scope** comes into play -- the region of source code where a certain name can be used to refer to a certain declaration.